 Change the scenery

 The best way to make a room look funky is by experimenting with the surroundings – especially if you’re on a budget.
-That Scandi, minimalist or industrial-style furniture can gain a whole new lease of life with a new backdrop, whether it’s patterned wallpaper or painted walls.
+That Scandi, minimalist or industrial-style modern furniture can gain a whole new lease of life with a new backdrop, whether it’s patterned wallpaper or painted walls.

 Recently these have seen a huge resurgence on social media.
 Aligned with the pastel trend and now the 70s, jewel-tone trend, coloured walls are no longer about subtle elephant’s breath grey or that much-maligned classic, magnolia.
 The new coloured walls incorporate bright pop hues, or even literal blocks of colour – say, outlining a single wall, around a fireplace, or in a fireplace.
 Try echoing the colours in a chair, sofa or lighting piece with a contrast or complementary colour on the wall.